-During the Walt Disney Company's second-quarter earnings call (May 10), it was revealed that the popular Disney Infinity platform and associated game figures would be discontinued indefinitely.
-The announcement was quickly followed with a blog post by John Blackburn SVP & GM of Disney Infinity, confirming that the game would no longer be produced after the final releases of Alice Through The Looking Glass and Finding Dory play sets (release date not official yet).
+During the Walt Disney Company’s second-quarter earnings call (May 10), it was revealed that the popular Disney Infinity platform and associated game figures would be discontinued indefinitely.
+The announcement was quickly followed by a blog post by John Blackburn (UPDATED: Link has since been removed) SVP & GM of Disney Infinity, confirming that the game would no longer be produced after the final releases of Alice Through The Looking Glass and Finding Dory playsets (release date not official yet).

 So, as we look to the closure of the game, let’s reflect on the last three years – leave a comment below or chat about it in the Pixar Post Forum – we want to know your responses to the following questions:

 - What was your favorite individual character to play in the game?

 - What was your favorite physical character (figure)?

 - What were your thoughts between version 1.0, 2.0 and 3.0 – what edition did you favor?